luk036/ellipsoid-method/ell-review.md

 $$ L(\omega)~\leq~|H(\omega)|~\leq~U(\omega),~\forall~\omega\in(-\infty,+\infty),$$
 where $L(\omega)$ and $U(\omega)$ are the lower and upper (nonnegative) bounds at frequency $\omega$ respectively.

-Note that the constraint is non-convex in general.However, via *spectral factorization*, it can transform into a convex one:
+Note that the constraint is non-convex in general.However, via *spectral factorization*, it can transform into a convex one\ [@wu1999fir]:
 $$ L^2(\omega)~\leq~R(\omega)~\leq~U^2(\omega),~\forall~\omega\in(0,\pi),
 $$
 where $R(\omega)=\sum_{i=-1+n}^{n-1}{r(t)e^{-j{\omega}t}}=|H(\omega)|^2$.
 The vector $\mathbf{r}=(r(-n+1),r(-n+2),...,r(n-1))$ contains the autocorrelation coefficients, which can be determined by $\mathbf{h}$: